rgambord/c99-doc/doc/sections/7/11/2/1/index.rst

 .. _9899_7.11.2.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.11.2.1p2>`

-:ref:`2 <9899_7.11.2.1p2>` The localeconv function sets the components of an object with type struct lconv with values appropriate for the formatting of numeric quantities (monetary and otherwise) according to the rules of the current locale.
+The localeconv function sets the components of an object with type struct lconv with values appropriate for the formatting of numeric quantities (monetary and otherwise) according to the rules of the current locale.

 .. _9899_7.11.2.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.11.2.1p3>`

-:ref:`3 <9899_7.11.2.1p3>` The members of the structure with type char \* are pointers to strings, any of which (except decimal_point) can point to "", to indicate that the value is not available in the current locale or is of zero length.
+The members of the structure with type char \* are pointers to strings, any of which (except decimal_point) can point to "", to indicate that the value is not available in the current locale or is of zero length.
 Apart from grouping and mon_grouping, the strings shall start and end in the initial shift state.
 The members with type char are nonnegative numbers, any of which can be CHAR_MAX to indicate that the value is not available in the current locale.
 The members include the following:

 char \*decimal_point
    The decimal-point character used to format nonmonetary quantities.